 We know that a line is determined by two points.
 In other words, for any two distinct points, there is exactly one line that passes through those points, whether in two dimensions or three.
 Similarly, given any three points that do not all lie on the same line, there is a unique plane that passes through these points.
 Just as a line is determined by two points, a plane is determined by three.

-This may be the simplest way to characterize a plane, but we can use other descriptions as well.
+This may be the simplest way to characterise a plane, but we can use other descriptions as well.
 For example, given two distinct, intersecting lines, there is exactly one plane containing both lines.
 A plane is also determined by a line and any point that does not lie on the line.

-The equation of a plane in a cartesian coordinate system can be computed through different methods based on the available input values about the plane.
+The equation of a plane in a Cartesian coordinate system can be computed through different methods based on the available input values about the plane.

 The vector equation of a plane normal to unit vector $\hat{\mathbf{n}}$ and at a distance d from the origin is $\overrightarrow{\mathbf{r}} \cdot \hat{\mathbf{n}}=d$.